vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="security"></a>
 ## Security Options ##

-You can configure a virtual container host to use an automatically generated certificate, no certificate, or a Certificate Authority (CA) certificate to authenticate connections with Docker clients.
+ By default, virtual container hosts automatically generate TLS certificates to authenticate connections with Docker clients.
+You can configure a virtual container host to use no certificate or a Certificate Authority (CA) certificate to authenticate connections with Docker clients.

 ### `no-tls` ###

 Short name: `-k`

 If you do not set the `no-tls` option, `vic-machine` by default generates a TLS certificate and key for the virtual container host to  use to authenticate with a Docker client.
 Set the `no-tls` option if you do not require certificate-based authentication between the virtual container host and the Docker client.
-If you use the `cert` and `key` options to upload a custom CA certificate, `vic-machine` does not auto-generate a certificate, without requiring you to set `no-tls` to `false`.

 <pre>--no-tls</pre>

+If you use the `no-tls` option, you connect Docker clients to the virtual container host via port 2375, instead of via port 2376.

 ### `cert` ###